iliemihai/t5x_diacritics/README.md

 ## Section 1 - Models and results

-We have 1 models fine-tuned so far, a [base mT5](https://huggingface.co/iliemihai/mt5-base-romanian-diacritics) .
+We have 1 modelsfine-tuned so far, a [mt5x-base model](https://huggingface.co/iliemihai/mt5-base-romanian-diacritics) .

 [(eval score soon)]()